MakerThornhill/Syma_X5C_servo/README.md

 The sketch can be adapted to control other components, such as LEDs, buzzers or altitude boards using the camera channel.
 Just make sure you include the code to [detect the signal from the Syma](#detecting-the-syma-signal).

+Since the same stock camera is used throughout the X5 series, this technique might also apply to other models, such as the Syma X5HC.
+X8C models might also apply.

 #### Download

 To use and adapt for your own project download the [Syma_servo_trinket.ino](../Syma_servo_trinket.ino) file